yujunf666/recipe_analysis/README.md

   - Tags associated with the recipe ('tags')
 - We should not use features that would only be known after the recipe's calories are determined, such as the reviews ('review') or the average rating ('avg_rating'), as these may be influenced by the outcome (calories) and would not be available at the time of prediction.

 ---
+## Baseline Model

+The model implemented is a Linear Regression model aimed at predicting the calories of a recipe based on various features.

+In order to prevent the model from being interfered with by meaningless parameters, we dropped some columns of the id class, which are 'id', 'user_id', 'recipe_id', 'contributor_id', 'calories'.

+- The features selected for the model include:
+  - 'total fat (PDV)' (Total fat in Percent Daily Value), discrete quantitative.
+  - 'protein (PDV)' (Protein in Percent Daily Value), discrete quantitative.
+  - 'carbohydrates (PDV)' (Carbohydrates in Percent Daily Value), , discrete quantitative.
+  - 'minutes' (Preparation time in minutes), discrete quantitative
+  - 'n_ingredients' (Number of ingredients), discrete quantitative.

+Note that theoretically the first three features should be continuous, but the values given in the dataframe seems only be of integer type.
+So we consider them as discrete quantitative variables.

+In our approach, we initially identified four parameters and explored all meaningful combinations of these parameters to fit the model iteratively, ultimately identifying the combination that yielded the highest R² value.
+Subsequently, considering the potential impact of cooking time on calories, we deliberately incorporated the 'minutes' feature.
+This addition was based on the rationale that certain cooking methods, such as frying, tend to result in higher calorie content due to the use of oils, and these methods are typically quicker.
+Conversely, methods like boiling, which generally take longer, often result in lower calorie content as fats may be rendered out into the cooking water.

+### Performance of the Model
+- The model achieved an R² (R-squared) value of approximately 0.9956 and an RMSE (Root Mean Squared Error) of approximately 37.30.
+- **R² Interpretation:** The R² value is very close to 1, which suggests that the model is able to explain approximately 99.56% of the variance in the target variable (calories) based on the selected features.
+This indicates a high level of predictive accuracy in terms of the variability of the data.
+- **RMSE Interpretation:** The RMSE value gives us the average magnitude of the errors between the predicted and actual values.
+An RMSE of 37.30, while being relatively low, needs to be considered in the context of the scale of the calorie values.
+Without knowing the range of calorie values, it's challenging to assess the proportionality of this error.

+### Evaluation of the Model
+- Considering the high R² value, the model appears to be "good" in terms of its ability to capture the variance in the dataset and predict the calories of a recipe with a high degree of accuracy.
+- However, a few considerations are essential:
+  - **Overfitting:** Such a high R² value might indicate overfitting, especially in real-world datasets where perfect prediction is highly unlikely.
+It's crucial to validate these results on a separate test set or through cross-validation to ensure the model's generalizability.
+  - **Error Context:** The RMSE should be evaluated in the context of the calorie range to better understand its significance.
+If the calorie values typically range in the thousands, an RMSE of 37.30 could be considered small.
+Conversely, if calorie values are generally lower, this error might be more significant.

+In conclusion, while the model shows promising performance metrics, further validation is necessary to ensure its efficacy and generalizability to unseen data, along with a deeper examination of potential overfitting and the practical significance of the RMSE value in the context of calorie prediction.

+---
+## Final Model

+We further optimized the baseline model to enhance its accuracy.

+### Transformation and Reasoning

+In the baseline model, we utilized 'total fat (PDV)', 'protein (PDV)', 'carbohydrates (PDV)', and 'minutes' to predict calories.
+In the final model, all the features are transforemd for better analysis.

+Firstly, we transformed 'minutes' into 5 categories: 'Easy' for 5 minutes and below, 'Med_1' for 5 to 10 minutes, 'Med_2' for 10 to 15 minutes, 'Med_3' for 15 to 20 minutes, and 'Hard' for above 20 minutes.
+Then, we applied OneHotEncoder to these categories, so that they can be utilized in the linear regression.

+It might improve accuracy because 'minutes' has outliers reaching up to 1051200 minutes, and categorizing them into five groups can effectively mitigate the impact of such data on accuracy.
+Moreover, these five categories can also correspond well to different cooking methods, which can affect calories.
+For example, under 5 minutes is likely to be frying, with higher calories, while above 20 minutes is likely to be boiling, with lower calories.

+Secondly, we standardized 'total fat (PDV)', 'protein (PDV)', 'carbohydrates (PDV)' by computing their Z-scores.

+This ensures that these features are on a comparable scale, preventing any single feature from exerting undue influence on the prediction process due to its larger numerical values.

+### Final Model’s performance

+We still utilize linear regression as our modeling algorithm because it aligns well with the composition of calories.
+After using the transformed data as features, we computed the new model's RMSE and R square, which are 37.059139 and 0.995715, respectively.
+In the baseline model, they were 37.336743 and 0.995650, showing slight improvements.
+Considering the baseline model already had high accuracy, the increase in accuracy, although not substantial, is still significant.

+---
 <iframe